withstarling/interview/README.md

 ### MVP Features to Implement

 1. **Outbound Voice Call**
-   - Create a button/form to initiate calls
+   - Create a way to initiate calls using Vapi
-   - For MVP, simulate the call process (no actual phone integration required)

 2. **Scripted Dialogue**
    - Implement an AI agent that asks screening questions: